During World War 2 (WW2) Flight Lieutenant J N Rounce DFC, was posted to RAF Langham in late 1944 as an aircraft captain with 612 Squadron.

 That summer, Jeff undertook a General Reconnaissance course, learning to take important photographs and in the September, he received his Navigator’s Certificate.
 In November he had his first solo trip in a Whitley aircraft and at the end of the month was posted back closer to home – to another Coastal Command station at RAF Limavady in Northern Ireland.
 When Jeff completed his flying course in December 1941, he missed out on the section which concentrated on solo flying and take-off and landing at night.
 He noted this as a ‘bit of a problem when I became [an aircraft] Captain’.

-Whilst with 502 Squadron, Jeff went on [an aircraft] Captain’s course and upon his return, when he reported to the Orderly Room he was told to apply for a commission.
+Whilst with 502 Squadron, Jeff went on a Captain’s course and, upon his return, when he reported to the Orderly Room, he was told to apply for a commission.
 But for ‘various reasons’, Jeff reveals that he did not want to be an officer and was only persuaded to apply for the commission by his Commanding Officer.

 By July 1942, Jeff Rounce had become a Pilot Officer: